Key features

 Chapter 10.
 Leadership

-Leaders versus managers, different leadership styles and theories, motivating others, delegating, receiving feedback.
+Leaders versus managers, different leadership styles and theories, motivating others, delegating,

 Chapter 11.
 Digital persuasion Learn how to communicate effectively in the digital era – from emails to digital presentations and meetings, and how to set up a home office